KianaShi/AI-Software_Version_Migration_Assistant/README.md

 }
 ```

-The external corpus is kept separate from this repository during development.
-A download or setup script will be added so users can obtain the corpus without committing the entire source repository.
+The current local knowledge base contains Hamlet.
+Additional plays will be added after retrieval behavior is evaluated on the initial corpus.

 ### Evaluation Benchmark

-Retrieval and answer-generation performance are evaluated using selected files from:
+Retrieval and answer-generation performance will be evaluated using selected files from:

 - **Dataset:** Hananguyen12/QA-shakespeare-plays-dataset
 - **Platform:** Hugging Face